thejessleigh/talks/python_talks/zen_of_python_in_practice/zopip.md

 ## Balancing Idealism With Production Concerns

-^ My name is Jess Unrein and I'll be talking to you today about the difference between thinkig you've internalized best practices and standards, and then having to live out in the wild with long running code.
+^ My name is Jess Unrein and I'll be talking to you today about the difference between thinking you've internalized best practices and standards, and then having to live out in the wild with long running code.

 ^ Intended audience - anyone who has ever worked in Python or wants to work in Python.
 This talk will hopefully be accessible to beginners but resonate with people who have worked with Python in production before.